mynameistito/cf-gamedig/README.md

 Run [GameDig](https://github.com/gamedig/node-gamedig) behind a Cloudflare Worker and Cloudflare Container.

-`cf-gamedig-container` exposes a small HTTP API for querying remote game servers with GameDig.
+`cf-gamedig` exposes a small HTTP API for querying remote game servers with GameDig.
 The Worker is the public edge entrypoint; it authenticates and rate-limits query traffic before forwarding accepted requests to a Cloudflare Container, where Bun and GameDig can use the network protocols required by game-server query implementations.

 ## Overview